s-kybound/NSFattendancebot/README.md

     'SAILING', 'OVERSEAS'
     ]

-After which, the bot can be run inside the IDE.
-For this method, the IDE must be left open for the bot to continue running.
-Test if the bot is alive with /start.
-From then on, the bot will begin to leave a file, labelled as 'databaseDDMMYY.txt' in your system files.
-This is the bot's backup memory in case of system shutdown.
-It will only leave one database file in the system, deleting all older database files except the file of the day itself.

 If the bot is run on a Raspberry Pi or other linux/unix based computers, the bot can be set up to run on boot.
 In the script /etc/rc.local, add this line above the 'exit 0' line:

 'sudo python3 /path to program/attendancebot.py'

 The program will run in the background without interrupting usage of the computer for other purposes.

-This was a very interesting first practical project/application with programming!
+This was a very interesting first practical project/application of my programming knowledge!